wengole/nasman/README.rst

 Ensure you buildout from within the virtualenv.
-Especially if your system python isn't python2, otherwise Xapian Bindings will not compiles
+Especially if your system python isn't python2, otherwise Xapian Bindings will not compile

-As this makes use of a ZFS library, it either needs to be run as root (dangerous) or you need to allow ``/dev/zfs`` to be run as non-root See `this issue on github <https://github.com/zfsonlinux/zfs/issues/362>`_.
+As this makes use of a ZFS library, it either needs to be run as root (dangerous) or you need to allow ``/dev/zfs`` to be accessed by non-root users See `this issue on github <https://github.com/zfsonlinux/zfs/issues/362>`_.

 The traditional manage.py gets put into bin/